aggarwalvinayak/codefundoo-19/README.md

 My web server would be running various functions to count total registered users, number of votes to each constituency party wise and other important details and would be triggered by each new block of vote tokens mined and updating the web portal with the information.

 Re-registering for voting needs to be done for every voting season.
 Admin Node will insert a new checkpoint before which all the registered participants become invalid.
-This is a way to prevent *Zombie voters*( voters who have died or would not vote) in our voting list.
+This is a way to prevent *Zombie voters*( voters who have died or would not vote) in my voting list.

 - Features that the system provides:
 1. Easy Registration of voters with proper verification.